-While working in an established school, the deputy head became increasingly concerned about the behaviour and demeanour of the headteacher.
+While working in an established school, the deputy head became increasingly concerned about the behavior and demeanor of the headteacher.
 He was unreliable and spontaneous in his decision making.
 One Sunday, the deputy took a call from the chair of governors to inform him that the headteacher had decided that he was going to have a break and, as deputy, he was going to hold the reins for a while.
 On his first day he received notification of an inspection!
 Those weeks became months and eventually terms.
 Finally, after nearly a year, the headteacher resigned.

 Acting head 2

 The headteacher was involved in a serious road accident and had to spend several months in intensive care, followed by a prolonged period of recuperation at home.
 The accident happened in the first few days of the summer term.
 Just as, among many other things, reports were due out, new class arrangements were due and the school improvement plan needed writing.
 No emergency plan had ever been discussed and the head was in no position to let the deputy know what plans he already had in place or where to find them.